AlgoTradingHub/theplatform-book/source/reference/types/tables/creation.md

 # Tables

 A table is similar to a dict and represents relational tables.
-Keys as column names correspond to values as simple vectors/sequences.
+Keys as column names correspond to vаlues as simple vectors/sequences.

 ## Table creation